MartiinWalsh/word-game/README.md

 ## Getting Started

 This project is created with create-react-app.
 It's intended to be run locally, on your computer, using Node.js and NPM.

+---

+*This project is from The Joy of React, a comprehensive React.js course.*